 The Verlet cut-off scheme uses a buffered pair list by default.
-It also uses clusters of atoms, but these are not static as in the group scheme.
-Rather, the clusters are defined spatially and consist of 4 or 8 atoms, which is convenient for stream computing, using e.g. SSE, AVX or CUDA on GPUs.
+It also uses clusters of particles, but these are not static as in the group scheme.
+Rather, the clusters are defined spatially and consist of 4 or 8 particles, which is convenient for stream computing, using e.g. SSE, AVX or CUDA on GPUs.
 At neighbor search steps, a pair list is created with a Verlet buffer, ie. the pair-list cut-off is larger than the interaction cut-off.
-In the non-bonded force kernels, forces are only added when an atom pair is within the cut-off distance at that particular time step.
-This ensures that as atoms move between pair search steps, forces between nearly all atoms within the cut-off distance are calculated.
-We say nearly all atoms, because GROMACS uses a fixed pair list update frequency for efficiency.
-An atom-pair, whose distance was outside the cut-off, could possibly move enough during this fixed number of steps that its distance is now within the cut-off.
+In the non-bonded kernels, interactions are only computed when a particle pair is within the cut-off distance at that particular time step.
+This ensures that as particles move between pair search steps, forces between nearly all particles within the cut-off distance are calculated.
+We say nearly all particles, because GROMACS uses a fixed pair list update frequency for efficiency.
+A particle-pair, whose distance was outside the cut-off, could possibly move enough during this fixed number of steps that its distance is now within the cut-off.
 This small chance results in a small energy drift, and the size of the chance depends on the temperature.
 When temperature coupling is used, the buffer size can be determined automatically, given a certain tolerance on the energy drift.